- Year of election

 - Jurisdictional Immunities

-Professor Iwasawa is currently Professor of International Law at the Faculty of Law, in the University of Tokyo in Japan.
-He was previously a professor in the Department of International Relations in the University of Tokyo, and an associate professor at the Faculty of Law in Osaka City University.
+Prior to his election to the ICJ, he was a professor of international law at the Faculty of Law in the University of Tokyo in Japan.
+Before that, he was a professor in the Department of International Relations in the University of Tokyo and an associate professor at the Faculty of Law in Osaka City University.

-He has an LL.B. from the University of Tokyo; an LL.M. from Harvard Law School; and an S.J.D. from the University of Virginia.
+Judge Iwasawa has an LL.B. from the University of Tokyo; an LL.M. from Harvard Law School; an S.J.D. from the University of Virginia, and an Honorary Doctorate from Osaka City University.

 - Domestic Applicability of Treaties: What are “Self-executing” Treaties?
 (Tokyo: Yuhikaku, 1985) (Japanese)